Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 Later in the guide you will deploy your own BOSH and use it to deploy systems.
 At that point, you will install the `bosh` command-line tool, and you will need to decide which target cloud infrastructure you will use.

+If you'd like to share a section with someone, wave your mouse cursor over the heading and a permanent link icon will appear.
+You can click it or copy it.
+It is my invisible gift to you so you can give to others.

+If you'd like to fix some spelling, some grammar, or help out with the guide in some way, there is an "edit" button at the top right of each page.
+This will link you to the Github project page and let you submit a pull request.
+Good things happen to people who submits pull requests.

 ## Joyful Operations